 - Dealing with the society and social stigma around this matter

-Social stigma is highly present around the divorces in Azerbaijan.
-Women after divorce already face many difficulties when starting their new life and the society doesn’t make it any easier for them.
-Divorced women face many improper job offers, destructive rumours and difficulties in starting a new relationship.
-Men on the other hand have less problems creating a new family.
-Women are many times reluctant to go into public after the divorce.
-They lack emotional and psychological support in order to continue and establish their new life.
-Many times, women stay married longer due to the social stigma of divorced women.
-After the divorce husband and wife in most cases, especially in rural areas, don’t stay in good relations and the father often loses touch with his children, especially after he creates a new family.
-It is also perceived unusual and strange by the society if the father is still enrolled into his children’s lives after the divorce which creates another form of social pressure.
+Social stigma is highly present around divorces in Azerbaijan.
+After divorce, women face many difficulties when starting their new life, and society doesn’t make it any easier for them.
+Divorced women face many improper job offers, destructive rumors, and difficulties in starting a new relationship.
+Men, on the other hand, have fewer problems creating a new family.
+Women are many times reluctant to go into public after a divorce.
+They lack emotional and psychological support to continue and establish their new life.
+Often, women stay married longer due to the social stigma of divorced women.
+After the divorce, husband and wife, in most cases, especially in rural areas, please don’t stay in good relations.
+The father often loses touch with his children, especially after he creates a new family.
+The society also perceives it unusual and strange if the father is still enrolled in his children’s lives after the divorce, which creates another form of social pressure.

 “After divorce I didn’t go out of the house.
 I didn’t feel comfortable in public due to social stigma around divorced women”

-According to Bayramova (2017) there are no systematic and consistent efforts done towards societal transformation to address traditional gender roles and stereotypes limiting the personal, social, economic and political freedom of women in Azerbaijan.
-This consequently makes the integration process of divorced women back into society much harder.
-Problems women are facing are caused by several factors connected to the patriarchal classification.
-It is important to find adequate approach to effectively deal with identified problems women face during and after the divorce, to ensure them fair divorce process and provide them services which will enable them efficient integration back into society and help them gain independence.
+According to Bayramova (2017), there are no systematic and consistent efforts toward societal transformation to address traditional gender roles and stereotypes limiting the personal, social, economic, and political freedom of women in Azerbaijan.
+This consequently makes the integration process of divorced women into society much harder.
+Problems women face are caused by several factors connected to the patriarchal classification.
+It is essential to find an excellent approach to effectively deal with issues identified women face during and after the divorce, to ensure a fair divorce process, and provide them services that will enable them efficient integration back into society and help them gain independence.

-There is clearly a lack of supportive mechanisms available to women during and after their divorce process is finished.
-This problem should be tackled on many different levels, with prevention programs, awareness raising campaigns, direct programs available to women who are now facing challenges during their divorce process and in their life after the divorce.
-Special attention should be given to prevention of arranged marriages, fighting social stigma around divorces by raising awareness of the media, reproducing of gender stereotypes in Azerbaijani educational system by revising school books and other teaching materials, fight against job division to male and female jobs in order to reduce a huge gender pay gap, encouraging more women entering the police and law enforcement and judicial system.
+There is a lack of supportive mechanisms available to women during and after their divorce.
+This problem should be tackled on many different levels, with prevention programs, awareness-raising campaigns, and direct programs available to women who are now facing challenges during their divorce and life after the divorce.
+Particular attention should be given to the prevention of arranged marriages, fighting the social stigma around divorces by raising awareness of the media, reproducing of gender stereotypes in the Azerbaijani educational system by revising school books and other teaching materials, fighting against job division to male and female jobs to reduce a considerable gender pay gap, encouraging more women entering the police and law enforcement and judicial system.

 Suggestions for concrete actions: